 Telephone Number (0117) 33 11075

 My primary research interests are in Critical Security Studies, Critical Theory, and technology and international relations.
-Within this I focus in particular on how narratives of technological development are employed within the issue areas of nuclear security, ballistic missile defence and space security, and I am currently in the process of developing a broader research project on 'Nuclear Security: Science, Technology and Sustainability'.
+Within this I focus in particular on how narratives of technological development are employed within the issue areas of nuclear security, ballistic missile defence and space security.

-My teaching expertise encompasses the study of world politics, international theory, and security.
-I am particularly interested in getting students to think critically about the way we conceptualize key issues related to these areas, and the practical and theoretical implications that follow.
+My teaching expertise encompasses the study of the study of international security, critical approaches to security and international theory.
+I am particularly interested in getting students to think critically about the way key issues in international politics and security are conceptualized and framed, and the practical and theoretical implications that follow.

 - Peoples, C 2010, Justifying Ballistic Missile Defence: Technology, Security and Culture.
 Cambridge University Press